 The project includes four flood protection elements at different parts of Permanente Creek.
 See below for specific information about the flood detention basins at the county's Rancho San Antonio Park and Mountain View's McKelvey Park and the channel improvements elements.

-Rancho San Antonio Detention Basin
+Rancho San Antonio Detention Basin (completed)

 McKelvey Park Detention Basin (completed)

 This basin element began construction in March 2017 and is now completed.
 View more information about this completed project element.

 Channel Improvements Elements (Levees/Floodwalls and Channel widening elements, completed)

 The construction of these elements began in 2017 and is now completed.
 View more information about these completed project element.